Xinglab/scCirRL-seq/README.md

 cd scRMATS-long && pip install .
 ```

-## (Optional) Consensus calling for RCA single-cell long-read data with [TideHunter](https://github.com/yangao07/TideHunter)(≥1.5.4)
+## 0. Pre-process: long-read mapping and transcript identification/quantification

+### 0.0 Consensus calling
+For RCA long-read data, consensus sequences need to be first called from RCA long reads using [TideHunter](https://github.com/yangao07/TideHunter)(≥1.5.4).

+The generated consensus sequences can then be mapped to reference genome as regular 1D long reads.

-### Input
+* Input
   * `rca_long_read.fq`: RCA long-read fasta/fastq file
   * `five_prime.fa`, `three_prime.fa`: 5' and 3' sequence of RCA library.
 If a splint sequence was used, please split the splint sequence into two halves and use them as 5' and 3' sequences.
 Note that both 5' and 3' sequences need to have an orientation of 5'->3', i.e., 3' sequence needs to be reverse-complement

-### Command
+* Command
 ```
 TideHunter rca_long_read.fq \
            -5 five_prime.fa \